-On the plus side, this HP model offers surprisingly sharp print quality for such a small package alongside features such as manual duplex printing, Wi-Fi, Wi-Fi Direct, and USB connectivity.
-There’s also a 10-sheet ADF, 50-sheet input tray, and a rechargeable battery for true portability.
+On the plus side, this HP model offers surprisingly sharp print quality for such a small package, alongside features such as manual duplex printing, Wi-Fi, Wi-Fi Direct, and USB connectivity.
+There’s also a 10-sheet ADF, a 50-sheet input tray, and a rechargeable battery for true portability.

 The printer's output quality is slightly above average for text, photos, and graphics.
 The text prints may not be good if you're going for super tiny fonts.
-Nonetheless, this is an incredibly useful printer for users who are on the road often and need a portable printer and scanner.
+Nonetheless, this is an incredibly useful printer for users on the road who often need a portable printer and scanner.

-HP’s latest cartridge-free inkjet printer smashes the per-page cost of colour printing and includes enough bottled ink in the box for 12,000 black pages or up to 8,000 colour.
-This is HP’s entry-level model in the Smart Tank line, and it lacks an auto-duplex mode, sadly.
+HP’s latest cartridge-free inkjet printer smashes the per-page cost of color printing and includes enough bottled ink in the box for 12,000 black pages or up to 8,000 colors.
+Sadly, this is HP’s entry-level model in the Smart Tank line, and it lacks an auto-duplex mode.

-However, it does offer both dual-band Wi-Fi and Bluetooth LE, which makes it easy to use the helpful iOS/Android companion app (HP Smart) to set up the printer and operate it wirelessly from your smartphone.
+However, it offers dual-band Wi-Fi and Bluetooth LE, making it easy to use the helpful iOS/Android companion app (HP Smart) to set up the printer and operate it wirelessly from your smartphone.
 It's also compatible with Apple AirPrint, Google Cloud Print 2.0, and Android printing.

-It prints surprisingly quickly at 11ppm (pages per minute) in mono, or 22ppm in draft mode and can handle almost any kind of printable media up to A4 in size.
+It prints surprisingly quickly at 11ppm (pages per minute) in mono or 22ppm in draft mode and can handle almost any printable media up to A4 in size.

 This printer can print up to 800 pages per month, so it's suitable for small team sizes.

 The HP Envy Pro 6420 prints quietly, and instead of beeping continuously when the printing is done, it plays a gentle notification sound.
-Instead of an Ethernet port, you have both Bluetooth and self-healing Wi-Fi built in, making mobile printing via HP’s iOS/Android app particularly easy.
-Having just two ink cartridges (one for color, one for black) is convenient, but might not be cost effective if you tend you use one particular color more heavily.
+Instead of an Ethernet port, you have Bluetooth and self-healing Wi-Fi, making mobile printing via HP’s iOS/Android app particularly easy.
+Having just two ink cartridges (one for color, one for black) is convenient but might not be cost-effective if you tend you use one particular color more heavily.

 Read the full review: HP Envy Pro 6420

-This printer has a consistently crisp print quality, useful 35-sheet automatic document feeder, and automated photocopying skills.
-This is a mono machine and although it’s not the fastest laser on the block, it’s faster than any inkjet and offers an attractive blend of features and performance.
+This printer has a consistently crisp print quality, a useful 35-sheet automatic document feeder, and automated photocopying skills.
+This is a mono machine, and although it’s not the fastest laser on the block, it’s faster than any inkjet and offers an attractive blend of features and performance.

 Read the full review: HP LaserJet Pro MFP M227fdw

-HP has managed make this all-in-one inkjet printer the world’s smallest and it’ll sit comfortably on any shelf or fit into a suitcase.
-As is sometimes the case with cheap printers, there’s only room for sixty pages and two ink cartridges on board, so it’s best used for light duties at home, rather than the office.
+HP has made this all-in-one inkjet printer the world’s smallest, and it’ll sit comfortably on any shelf or fit into a suitcase.
+As is sometimes the case with cheap printers, there’s only room for sixty pages and two ink cartridges on board, so it’s best used for light duties at home rather than the office.

-This printer's available in a range of colors and it can print on any size media up to A4 including envelopes and glossy photopaper.
-It prints a great photo, albeit slowly, and has Wi-Fi with Wi-Fi-Direct and AirPrint built in.
-What looks like a carry handle on top is actually HP’s innovative scan beam, which does the job of an A4 flatbed scanner.
-Insert any document in the slot beneath, and it will be draw through automatically and scanned ready for copying.
+This printer's available in various colors, and it can print on any size media up to A4, including envelopes and glossy photo paper.
+It prints a great photo, albeit slowly, and has Wi-Fi with Wi-Fi-Direct and AirPrint.
+What looks like a carry handle on top is HP’s innovative scan beam, which does the job of an A4 flatbed scanner.
+Insert any document in the slot beneath; it will be drawn through automatically and scanned, ready for copying.

-The HP Color LaserJet Pro M283fdw is a mid-priced multifunction laser printer that is so well featured, it could fit into almost any small to medium sized office and live up to expectations.
-It is compact, with scope to add further paper trays as required and it prints quickly at 22 pages per minute for either color or monochrome documents.
+The HP Color LaserJet Pro M283fdw is a mid-priced multifunction laser printer that is so well-featured that it could fit into almost any small to the medium-sized office and live up to expectations.
+It is compact, with the scope to add further paper trays as required, and it prints quickly at 22 pages per minute for either color or monochrome documents.

 The M283fdw prints texts quite crisply, with almost negligible pixelation, but if you're going for smaller fonts (below 10 points), you may notice some lightness.

-The HP LaserJet Pro M15w is the size of a shoebox and is capable of printing a thousand documents in a snap, all with consistent output.
-The M15w is more affordable than other printers in its class and is especially effective for those who work from home or cramped offices due to its smaller size.
+The HP LaserJet Pro M15w is the shoebox size and can print a thousand documents in a snap, all with consistent output.
+The M15w is more affordable than other printers in its class and is especially effective for those who work from home or in cramped offices due to its smaller size.

 Moreover, once you've sped through its straightforward initial setup using HP's Smart app, this model prints quickly and reliably - albeit with a noticeable lack of definition.
-There's no automatic duplex printing either, which could increase your paper cost in the long run.
+There's no automatic duplex printing, which could increase your paper cost in the long run.